codepo8/developer-advocacy-handbook/use-the-web.md

 almost instantly.

-You achieve this by contacting people, re-posting cool things they talk about, reporting problems you found with systems and other, similar tricks that really are not rocket science.
+You achieve this by contacting people, re-posting cool things they talk about and reporting problems you found with systems.

 > **Example:** Sometimes being at the right time in the right mindset is everything.
 For example when Microsoft released their Bing API, I played